 cs_user_agentfield of the log entry indicates the action was taken by Cloud Storage in accordance with a lifecycle configuration.

-Enable Cloud Pub/Sub Notifications for Cloud Storage for your bucket.
-This feature sends notifications to a Cloud Pub/Sub topic of your choice when specified actions occur.
+Enable Pub/Sub Notifications for Cloud Storage for your bucket.
+This feature sends notifications to a Pub/Sub topic of your choice when specified actions occur.
 Note that this feature does not record who performed the actions.